 Q11.
 What is the minimum square footage per person for a hurricane community safe room?

 A11.
-For a hurricane community safe room, the number of spaces for standing or seated, wheelchair-bound or bedridden people should be determined based on the expected occupancy of the safe room as calculated by the designer and the applicable authority having jurisdiction.
-However, each community safe room should be sized to accommodate at least one wheelchair space for every 200 occupants.
+For a hurricane community safe room, the number of spaces for standing or seated, wheelchair-bound, or bedridden people should be determined based on the expected occupancy of the safe room as calculated by the designer and the applicable authority having jurisdiction.
+As a minimum, each community safe room should be sized to accommodate at least one wheelchair space for every 200 occupants.

 It is also important to note that floor areas within community safe rooms should have an accessible route in accordance with ICC/ANSI A117.1.
 Table 2 shows the minimum safe room floor area per occupant for hurricane community safe rooms.
 The minimum usable floor area per safe room occupant is larger for a hurricane community safe room than for a tornado community safe room because occupants require a longer sheltering time for hurricanes.

 |Hurricane Community Safe Room Occupant||Minimum Usable Floor Area* per Safe Room Occupant|

 *See FEMA P-361 for more information on usable safe room floor area.